robjam1990/ject/README.md

    - The Configure() method updates the Settings property.
    - The HandleErrors() method processes the test case using the configured system components, checks for errors in the processed code, and returns a list of errors.

+I have found the following issues:

+1. The .jectCalibrator class should implement the IDisposable interface to properly dispose of any unmanaged resources it uses.

+2. The .jectParser class constructor should accept the .jectSettings instance as a parameter and use it to configure the parser.

+3. The .jectCompiler class constructor should accept the .jectSettings instance as a parameter and use it to configure the compiler.

+4. The .jectFormatter class constructor should accept the .jectSettings instance as a parameter and use it to configure the formatter.

+5. The .jectTester class constructor should accept the .jectSettings instance as a parameter and use it to configure the tester.

+6. The .jectPerformanceAnalyzer class constructor should accept the .jectSettings instance as a parameter and use it to configure the performance analyzer.

+7. The .jectDebugger class constructor should accept the .jectSettings instance as a parameter and use it to configure the debugger.

+8. The .jectErrorHandler class constructor should accept the .jectSettings instance as a parameter and use it to configure the error handler.

+9. The .jectParser class should implement the IParser interface and expose a method to parse a string.

+10. The .jectCompiler class should implement the ICompiler interface and expose a method to compile an AST.

+11. The .jectFormatter class should implement the IFormatter interface and expose a method to format compiled code.

+12. The .jectTester class should implement the ITester interface and expose methods to run tests and compare output.

+13. The .jectPerformanceAnalyzer class should implement the IPerformanceAnalyzer interface and expose methods to analyze performance.

+14. The .jectDebugger class should implement the IDebugger interface and expose methods to debug test cases.

+15. The .jectErrorHandler class should implement the IErrorHandler interface and expose methods to handle errors.

 These classes work together to provide functionalities such as calibration, parsing, compiling, formatting, testing, performance analysis, debugging, and error handling in the .jectCalibrator program.

 ## Usage